 Meditation even changes the structure of the brain, which is already visible on MRI scans after four weeks of meditation (twenty minutes a day).
 On the Research page you can find many articles that supports all of these findings.

 Meditation has a very wide range of positive effects.
 It leads to more peace of mind, relaxation, balance, energy and clarity, it delays the degenerative process of the cells in your body due to aging and even increases the level of happiness.
 How can a simple method have such a wide range of effects?
 This is because meditation strengthens your connection to your inner basis.
 When we experience a need for happiness, relaxation or energy, we got used to looking for solutions in external factors.
 Often that is in things like snacks, shopping, entertainment, tv, tablets or smartphones, ‘likes’, coffee, alcohol, sex or drugs.
-These fulfill the need only temporary and lead to an unfulfillable hunger and they satisfy mostly only on a certain aspect of life.
+These fulfill the need only temporary and lead to an unsatisfiable hunger and they mostly give temporary fulfilment only on a certain aspect of life.

 Things like happiness, peace of mind, balance, health, creativity and energy come from within.
 External factors can maybe trigger these internal experiences or processes, they don’t poses qualities like ‘happiness’, ‘balance’ or ´relaxation’ themselves.
 If you go to the source where they come from, you get access to them whenever you want.

 Attention for your inner world also nourishes your whole system and all facets of life.
 Just like external factors like rain and sunshine only reach certain branches and leafs of the tree, everything that comes through the roots nourishes every branch and every leaf of the tree.
-Meditation works on the roots of your system and therefore has such a broad range of effects.
+Meditation works at the roots of your system and therefore has such a broad range of effects.
 And this without any side effects or big investments.

 Like a block of ice in the ocean